MisterDeejay/OrganGrinder/README.md

 This project was developed to demonstrate Flux's unidirectional flow.
 "Flux eschews MVC in favor of a unidirectional data flow."
 Instead of having data constantly flowing back and forth between models and views via the controller, "When a user interacts with a React view, the view propagates an action through a central dispatcher, to the various stores that hold the application's data and business logic, which updates all of the views that are affected."

-In other words, when the user presses a key on the keyboard, thereby interacting with the React view, the view creates an action for the key that corresponds to a note.
+In other words, when the user presses a key on the keyboard, interacting with the React view, the view creates an action for the key that corresponds to a note.
 The central dispatcher, a singleton model, propagates the action to the KeyStore which holds the keys that are currently being played.
-The KeyStore thus emits a CHANGE_EVENT, triggering a callback on the Key components allowing the key to emit it's proper note.
+The KeyStore emits a CHANGE_EVENT, triggering a callback on a corresponding Key component allowing the key to emit it's proper note.

 On the key up event, this process is almost identical;